kubeflow/website/content/blog/announcing_kubeflow_0.3.md

 We continue to expand the list of supported frameworks by offering an apha release of a K8s custom controller for Chainer([docs](https://www.kubeflow.org/docs/guides/components/chainer/)).

-For PyTorch we're introducing a v1alpha2 for the API that brings parity and consistency with our TFJob operator.
+Cisco has created a v1alpha2 API for PyTorch that brings parity and consistency with our TFJob operator.

 For PyTorch and TFJob we've added a number of highly requested features needed to handle production workloads.